-The 2021 Update to the Minnesota Trust Administration Deskbook includes updates to 14 chapters, including Chapter 3, Creation and Modification of Trusts; Chapter 5, Termination of Trusts; Chapter 7, Supplemental and Special Needs Trusts; Chapter 9, Trustee’s Duties, Powers and Liabilities; Chapter 14, Federal and State Taxation of Trusts, and many more!
+The 2022 Update to the Minnesota Trust Administration Deskbook includes updates to 12 chapters, including Chapter 3, Creation and Modification of Trusts; Chapter 5, Termination of Trusts; Chapter 7, Supplemental and Special Needs Trusts; Chapter 9, Trustee’s Duties, Powers and Liabilities; Chapter 16, Post Death Distributions from Retirement Accounts, and many more!
 The Update also includes 11 NEW and UPDATED forms in the accompanying eFormbook, which now includes 85 trust forms available for download for all Deskbook owners.

 BUNDLE AND SAVE!

 Purchase the hard copy and receive a coupon code to purchase the corresponding LinkedLaw eDeskbook for only $50!
 Code will be sent to you with your hard copy.